> Programs > Policies

 Title IX protects individuals from discrimination, based on their sex.
 If you are the victim of sex discrimination or wish to report a case of sex discrimination, you may do so anonymously.
-Scroll down the page for anonymous reporting options.
+Scroll down the page for anonymous reporting options and to read our nondiscrimination notice.

 EQUAL EDUCATION OPPORTUNITY